coulisse/spiderweb/README.md

 │   │   ├── dev   . development css not minifyed/uglifyed
 │   │   └── rel   . release css minifyed/uglifyed  (do not change these files)
 │   ├── data      . application data (world.json)
-│   ├── html      .
-│   │   └── dev   . html templates used for build release static html (for offline) │   │   └── rel   . release static html (for offline)
 │   ├── images    . static images
 │   │   └── icons . static icons
-│   └── js        .
+│   ├─── js       .
-│       ├── dev   . development js not minifyed/uglifyed
+│   |   ├── dev   . development js not minifyed/uglifyed
-│       └── rel   . release js minifyed/uglifyed  (do not change these files)
+│   |   └── rel   . release js minifyed/uglifyed  (do not change these files)
+|   └─── pwa      . power web application in order to run offline
 └── templates     . html templates used by python flask for serve the web pages
 ```
 **Application description**